boetiusj/hugo/content/pages/privacy-policy.md

 #### Contacting us

-If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at: Crestwood Painting www.crestwoodpainting.com 236 W. 73rd Terr, Kansas City, MO 64114 816-805-4515 info@crestwoodpainting.com
+If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please [email us](info@crestwoodpainting.com) or call 816-805-4515.

-This document was last updated on Nov.
-1, 2020
+This document was last updated on Aug.
+14, 2024